SASLabStevens/TelloSwarm/README.md

               :                                         :
 </pre>

-Each Wi-Fi adapter has a unique [Wi-Fi interfaserve as a starting point for many other applicationsce name](https://askubuntu.com/questions/405508/how-to-find-name-of-currently-active-network-interface) as its identifier which later will be used by the python module `TelloServer.py` to enable the Wi-Fi communication and send control commands.
+Each Wi-Fi adapter has a unique [Wi-Fi interface](https://askubuntu.com/questions/405508/how-to-find-name-of-currently-active-network-interface) as its identifier which later will be used by the python module `TelloServer.py` to enable the Wi-Fi communication and send control commands.

 The communication network is set up using NetworkManager GUI or TUI